symfony/symfony1-docs/gentle-introduction/en/14-Admin-Generator.markdown

 Throughout this chapter, the listings will demonstrate the capabilities of the symfony admin generator based on a simple example, which will remind you of Chapter 8.
 This is the well-known example of the weblog application, containing two `BlogArticle` and `BlogComment` classes.
 Listing 14-1 shows its schema, illustrated in Figure 14-1.

-Listing 14-1 - `schema.yml` of the Example Weblog Application
+Listing 14-1 - Propel schema of the Example Weblog Application

     [yml]
     propel: